 Somatic Experiencing (SE)

-SE practitioners earn the credential SEP (Somatic Experiencing Practitioner) through a three-year training overseen by SE International, the nonprofit Dr. Levine founded.
-SE is most often associated with shock trauma — single-event experiences like accidents, medical procedures, falls, assaults, natural disasters, and acute losses — though it’s also used effectively for chronic stress, panic, and many anxiety presentations.
+SE practitioners earn the SEP credential through a three-year training overseen by SE International, the nonprofit Levine founded.
+SE is most often associated with shock trauma — accidents, surgery, falls, assaults, loss — but it’s also used for chronic stress, panic, and anxiety.

 What SE is especially good for

-- Panic, racing thoughts, or jumpiness that feel disproportionate to your current life.
+- Panic or jumpiness that feels disproportionate to your current life.

-- Wanting to do trauma work without having to talk through the details out loud.
+- Doing trauma work without talking through the details out loud.

 Sensorimotor Psychotherapy (SP)